0xdea/oneiromancer/README.md

 > "Can it run Doom?" -- <https://canitrundoom.org/>

-Oneiromancer is a reverse engineering assistant that uses a locally running LLM that has been fine-tuned for Hex-Rays pseudo-code, to aid with code analysis.
+Oneiromancer is a reverse engineering assistant that uses a locally running LLM that has been fine-tuned for Hex-Rays pseudo-code to aid with code analysis.
 It can analyze a function or a smaller code snippet, returning a high-level description of what the code does, a recommended name for the function, and variable renaming suggestions, based on the results of the analysis.